buckaroogeek/unifi-pihole-doh-docker/README.md

 Docker-compose is used to manage all containers on the docker host.
 On the Synology, this is done from the command line and not from the Docker web GUI.
 [Docker-compose](https://docs.docker.com/compose/reference/overview/) has complete control over all images and containers.
 Individual containers can be managed (start, stop, inspect, update) as well as all containers at the same time./

-The .env file in the repository is not used at this time.
-I may use it to reduce duplication of some parameters in the compose file.
+~~The .env file in the repository is not used at this time.
+I may use it to reduce duplication of some parameters in the compose file.~~

+[Docker Compose Secrets](https://docs.docker.com/compose/how-tos/use-secrets/) is used to provide the web admin password to the Pi-Hole container.
+The Pi-Hole docker container uses the WEBPASSWORD_FILE environment variable to define the admin password for the web interface.
+Set this to your own value.

 See [README-FORGEJO.md](README-FORGEJO.md) for additional notes on setting up the Forgejo container.